zopefoundation/zope.app.apidoc/src/zope/app/apidoc/utilities.rst

   >>> utilities.getPythonPath(ISample)
   'zope.app.apidoc.doctest.ISample'

-and for classes (note that we must pass a "bound method", because the unbound method is no longer present in Python 2):
+and for classes we get the name of the class

   >>> class Sample(object):
   ...     def sample(self):
   ...         pass

-  >>> PY3 = str is not bytes
-  >>> utilities.getPythonPath(Sample().sample if PY3 else Sample.sample)
+  >>> utilities.getPythonPath(Sample)
   'zope.app.apidoc.doctest.Sample'

-One can also pass functions
+If a method is passed in, its class path is returned.
+This works for both bound and unbound methods (note that there is no such thing as an unbound method in Python 3, just functions, but we still get the same results):

+  >>> utilities.getPythonPath(Sample().sample)
+  'zope.app.apidoc.doctest.Sample'
+  >>> utilities.getPythonPath(Sample.sample)
+  'zope.app.apidoc.doctest.Sample'

+Plain functions are also supported:

   >>> def sample():
   ...     pass

   >>> utilities.getPythonPath(sample)
   'zope.app.apidoc.doctest.sample'

-and even methods.
-If a method is passed in, its class path is returned.

-  >>> utilities.getPythonPath(Sample().sample)
-  'zope.app.apidoc.doctest.Sample'

 Modules are another kind of objects that can return a python path: